 The holidays were never meant to be marked by stress and anxiety.
 But all too often, the most wonderful time of the year becomes less about spending time with loved ones and more about overscheduling and overspending.

 - Start saving early.
-There’s no better time than the present to start saving for the holidays.
+There’s no better time than the present to start saving money for the holidays.
 No matter when you start saving, think about opening a holiday savings account that you can deposit money into all year.
-That way, you’ll not only have money saved for when you’re ready to start your holiday shopping, you’ll earn interest, too.
+That way, you’ll have money saved for when you’re ready to start your holiday shopping.
+You’ll also earn interest on the account.

 - Set a realistic budget.
 Figure out exactly how much money you have to spend.
 And don’t forget to factor in wrapping paper, holiday cards and postage.
 The little extras that are often forgotten are just the things that can throw your entire budget off track if you’re not careful.

 - Make your holiday shopping list.
 After your budget has been set and you’ve started saving, it’s a good idea to create a list of everyone you intend to buy for.
 Don’t forget to include items like hostess gifts for parties you’ll attend, a gift for your boss and that family gift exchange you’re included in year after year.
-Then, once you’ve made your list, keep it handy so you can refer to it often to keep yourself from forgetting anyone and to help you to stay on track.
-It also may be smart to purchase a few small gifts for surprise visitors or a last minute party.
+It also may be smart to purchase a few small gifts for surprise visitors or a last-minute party.
+Once you’ve made your list, keep it handy so you can refer to it often.
+The list will help you stay on track and keep you from forgetting anyone.